SenseNet/jquery-toss-values/README.md

 You can toss values from a form into an object like this.
 We're annotating our inputs with `data-fieldname`.

-Here's a simple HTML form:
+Here's a sample HTML form:

 ```html
 <div id="hello">